An Overview of Medicare

-Medicare covers many basic health services, including hospital stays, physician services, and prescription drugs.
-Medicare benefits are organized and paid for in different ways (Figure 2):
+Medicare covers many health services, including inpatient and outpatient hospital care, physician services, and prescription drugs (Figure 2).
+Medicare benefits are organized and paid for in different ways:

-- Part A covers inpatient hospital stays, skilled nursing facility stays, some home health visits, and hospice care.
-Part A benefits are subject to a deductible ($1,340 per benefit period in 2018).
-Beneficiaries are subject to coinsurance amounts for extended inpatient stays in a hospital or skilled nursing facility.
+- Part A covers inpatient hospital stays, skilled nursing facility (SNF) stays, some home health visits, and hospice care.
+Part A benefits are subject to a deductible ($1,364 per benefit period in 2019).
+Part A also requires coinsurance for extended inpatient hospital and SNF stays.

-- Part C refers to the Medicare Advantage program through which beneficiaries can enroll in a private health plan, such as a health maintenance organization (HMO) or preferred provider organization (PPO), and receive all Medicare-covered Part A and Part B benefits and typically Part D benefits.
-Enrollment in Medicare Advantage plans has grown over time, with 19 million beneficiaries enrolled in Medicare Advantage plans in 2017, or 33 percent of all Medicare beneficiaries) (Figure 3).
+- Part C refers to the Medicare Advantage program, through which beneficiaries can enroll in a private health plan, such as a health maintenance organization (HMO) or preferred provider organization (PPO), and receive all Medicare-covered Part A and Part B benefits and typically also Part D benefits.
+Enrollment in Medicare Advantage plans has grown over time, with more than 20 million beneficiaries enrolled in Medicare Advantage in 2018, or 34 percent of all Medicare beneficiaries (Figure 3).

-- Part D covers outpatient prescription drugs through private plans that contract with Medicare, including both stand-alone prescription drug plans (PDPs) and Medicare Advantage plans with prescription drug coverage (MA-PDs).
+- Part D covers outpatient prescription drugs through private plans that contract with Medicare, including stand-alone prescription drug plans (PDPs) and Medicare Advantage plans with prescription drug coverage (MA-PDs).
 In 2019, beneficiaries have a choice of 27 PDPs and 21 MA-PDs, on average.
-The Part D benefit helps pay for enrollees’ drug costs after a deductible is met (where applicable), and offers catastrophic coverage for very high drug costs.
+The Part D benefit helps pay for enrollees’ drug costs and provides coverage for very high drug costs.
 Additional financial assistance is available for beneficiaries with low incomes and modest assets.
-Enrollees pay monthly premiums and cost sharing for prescriptions, with costs varying by plan, and those who do not receive low-income subsidies pay 5 percent of total drug costs after reaching the catastrophic coverage threshold.
-In 2017, more than 42 million people on Medicare were enrolled in a PDP or MA-PD.
+Enrollees pay monthly premiums and cost sharing for prescriptions, with costs varying by plan.
+Enrollment in Part D is voluntary; in 2018, 43 million people on Medicare were enrolled in a PDP or MA-PD.
 Of this total, roughly one in four receive low-income subsides.

 Benefit Gaps and Supplemental Coverage

-- Employer-sponsored retiree health plans are a primary source of supplemental coverage for people on Medicare, providing coverage to one-third of traditional Medicare beneficiaries in 2013.
-Over time, however, fewer beneficiaries are expected to have this type of coverage, since the share of large firm employers offering it to their employees has dropped from 66 percent in 1988 to 25 percent in 2017.
+- Employer-sponsored insurance provided retiree health coverage to 3 in 10 (30%) of traditional Medicare beneficiaries in 2016.
+Over time, however, fewer beneficiaries are expected to have this type of coverage, since the share of large firms offering retiree health benefits to their employees has dropped from 66 percent in 1988 to 18 percent in 2018.

-- Medigap policies, also called Medicare Supplement Insurance, provide supplemental coverage for roughly one-fourth of beneficiaries in traditional Medicare, as of 2013.
-These policies, typically sold by private insurance companies, fully or partially cover Medicare Part A and Part B cost-sharing requirements, including deductibles, copayments, and coinsurance.
+- Medigap, also called Medicare supplement insurance, provided supplemental coverage to nearly 3 in 10 (29%) beneficiaries in traditional Medicare in 2016.
+These policies are sold by private insurance companies and fully or partially cover Part A and Part B cost-sharing requirements, including deductibles, copayments, and coinsurance.

-In 2017, one-third of all beneficiaries are enrolled in Medicare Advantage plans rather than traditional Medicare, some of whom also have coverage from an employer plan or Medicaid.
-Medicare Advantage plans are required to limit beneficiaries’ out-of-pocket spending for services covered under Medicare Parts A and B to no more than $6,700, and may also cover supplemental benefits not covered by Medicare, such as eyeglasses, dental services, and hearing aids.
+In 2018, one-third of all beneficiaries were enrolled in Medicare Advantage plans rather than traditional Medicare, some of whom also have coverage from a former employer/union or Medicaid.
+Medicare Advantage plans are required to limit beneficiaries’ out-of-pocket spending for in-network services covered under Medicare Parts A and B to no more than $6,700, and may also cover supplemental benefits not covered by Medicare, such as eyeglasses, dental services, and hearing aids.

 Medicare Beneficiaries’ Out-of-Pocket Health Care Spending